joemasilotti/masilotti.com/_posts/2020-12-31-swift-mocks-dynamic-functions.md

 December has been a month of discovery for me.
 I’ve been exploring alternative approaches to different testing techniques in Swift.

 Everything kicked off with a little experiment on [how to test the UI without UI Testing]({% post_url 2020-12-03-testing-ui-without-ui-testing %}).
 This got me thinking, what if we continue to bring more code “in house?”
-Less dependencies and more bespoke solutions.
+Fewer dependencies and more bespoke solutions.

 That lead to [rolling your own dependency injection in Swift]({% post_url 2020-12-17-swift-dependency-injection %}).
 This explores a technique I’ve been using for a while but hadn’t yet talked much about.